hassanbadru/art_logic_1/README.md

 ## Set Up / Running App
 - Download & unpack .zip file
+- Start Virtual Environment using the command `source Art_Logic_Env/bin/activate `
 - Assuming you already have *python* and *pip*, install requirements using `​ pip install -r requirements.txt` within command prompt or terminal *(if not, check out [How to install python & pip ](https://pip.pypa.io/en/stable/installing/))*
-- Go to
-- Create an admin user with the command `python manage.py createsuperuser`
 - Run the command `python manage.py runserver`
 - On your browser, go to http://127.0.0.1:8000/ or whatever server address was provided in terminal